Black Study

 Digital Security & Doxxing Prevention Checklist

-A checklist for people concerned about digital security and doxxing, whether you are a journalist or someone whose name or face appears in media or social media, compiled by Interrupting Criminalization.
+A checklist and resource for people concerned about digital security and doxxing, whether you are a journalist or someone whose name or face appears in media or social media.
+There are steps that you can take to clean up your digital presence so that it’s more difficult for people to hack your accounts or track down information about you.
+Available in Spanish.

 A [short] History of U.S. Police & Tear Gas